nycmeshnet/nycmesh.net/content/blog/how.md

 ---
 title: "How to start a community network"
 author: Brian
-date: "2017-05-11"
+date: "2019-09-1"
 aliases: [/how/]
 ---

 Here are some notes and ideas on how to start a community network.
+Updated September 2019 (originally posted 2017-05-11)

 *Installing antennas is the main activity of a community network.
 Everything else you do should be about enabling more installs.*